 On their own, each of these vegetables is delicious, but throw them all together and add some brown butter, pomegranate seeds and grated ricotta salata and you’re in business.
 This is quite possibly the most festive side dish in the history of side dishes.
 Yes.
 Make it.
 It takes a bit of upper body strength to cut the pumpkin and the squash, but consider it your workout for the day to combat all those cookies and pies that are in our future.

-The Roasted Pumpkin and Squash is kinda out of this world.
-And then the burst of flavor and brightness from the pom seeds is just icing on the cake.
+Let’s break it down shall we?
+First – grab any small pumpkin that your heart desires.
+Scrape out all the seeds and cut it into wedges.
+Next up, same deal with an acorn squash.
+To round out our trio of fall produce, we need a delicata squash which is infinetly easier to cut.
+I like to cut it into rounds, scoop out the seeds in the middle and keep it whole (it’s prettiest this way in my opinion).
+After roasting these, you then get a burst of flavor and brightness from the pomegranate seeds.
 And then add in the ricotta salata and it’s basically like the most gorgeous thing you’ve ever put on a plate.
 I drizzled the whole thing with some brown butter, because it was that kinda day and I thought, hey, why not!
+Sounds perfect right?!

-So do yourself a favor.
-Make this.
-It’s probably going to need to be on your holiday table this year because it’s so colorful and cheerful.
+Do yourself a favor and make this.
+It’s probably going to need to be on your Thanksgiving table this year because it’s just downright gorgeous.

 - 1 heirloom pumpkin

 - 1 acorn squash

 - 1/2 bunch rosemary, broken into 1 inch pieces

 - Preheat the oven to 400 degrees F.